Step 2: Set up Postman - Amazon Pinpoint

 To create an environment

-1. In Postman, on the File menu, choose New.
+1. In Postman, choose the more actions menu, choose File, then choose New.

 2. On the Create New window, choose Environment.